-(Note a new FIM hologram will be created soon)
+(New FIM hologram)

 APDs that are already installed in FIM World Championships and Prize events Racing Circuits will be tolerated until the December 2031.

 Accordingly, circuit managers may use their existing stock to replace them when needed.

 In case of new installations, only FIM barriers homologated through FRHPba-01 can be provided by barrier manufacturers.